eklimcz-zz/Design4Software-ColorSamples/readme.md

 How do I run the samples?
 -------

 This sample code is not meant to be used in any production environment.
-They are code experiments demonstrating basic functionality That being said, you can follow these basic instructions to run the samples.
+They are code experiments demonstrating basic functionality.
+That being said, you can follow these basic instructions to run the samples.

 1. Ready the code	⁃	You must host the "Find Average Color" sample on a web server before it will render properly.
 This is due to cross-site domain accessibility issues.